mark-hobbs/pyga/readme.md

 <a href="https://colab.research.google.com/github/mark-hobbs/ga-demo/blob/main/demo.ipynb" target="_parent"><img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/></a>

+## TODO

+- [ ] Parallelise the fitness assessment of population members using cloud-based infrastructure

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.